michelle-morin/doctor/README.md

 ## Description

-_This website allows a user to enter a medical issue (e.g., "headache", "diabetes", etc.) or a doctor's name and receive a list of Portland, OR area doctor(s) matching the search query.
-The website displays up to 25 matching doctors for either search (by name or medical issue)._
+_This website allows a user to enter a medical issue (e.g., "diabetes") or a doctor's name and receive a list of Portland, OR area doctor(s) matching the search query.
+The website displays up to 25 matching doctors for each search option (by name or medical issue)._

 ## Specifications: